“Shoot for the moon. Even if you miss, you’ll land among the stars.” – Les Brown

 As a dropshipper, Facebook advertising can prove to be a very effective way to generate traffic to your store.

-With some data for your Facebook Pixel, and knowledge about marketing, it can prove to be huge channel for your business.
+With some data for your Facebook Pixel, and knowledge about marketing, it can prove to be a huge channel for your business.

 Creating a short survey with Google Forms or Surveymonkey would be one of the best things to do to help us gain some more valuable information about the customers.
 Having a demographic profile of your “perfect customer” is great, but it’s way more valuable to know their emotional intentions when they purchase something.